Author: A.N. Nash

 Handle Ergonomics and Edge Alignment

-A Pikal Knife handle must provide more than just a place to hold; it is the steering wheel of the edge.
+A pikal knife handle must provide more than just a place to hold — it is the steering wheel of the edge.
 The width of the handle is a critical factor in edge control, preventing the blade from rolling in the hand during the massive resistance of an inward rip.
-Adequate traction is not a luxury—it is a requirement to manage the blood, sweat, or moisture common in high-stress environments.
+Adequate traction is not a luxury — it is a requirement to manage the blood, sweat, or moisture common in high-stress environments.

 Bladetricks custom made Reverse Grip Edge In Tanto Knife with a wide handle